jgarza/2FA-Server-Admin-Guide/users_edit.md

 **Contactless and Emergency Access:**Contactless card enabled for logon to Windows in conjunction with 2FA ONE Client and Questions and Answers that are used for Secure Workflows within 2FA ONE Server and Emergency Access in conjunction with 2FA ONE Client

+### Default Roles

 The Role drop down box enables you to set the 2FA ONE Server Role that will be assigned to the user.
 Users can be set to any 2FA ONE Server Role previously defined within the system, for which the current administrator has role assignment permissions.

+### User State

 The Current User State drop down box enables you to set the user’s state within 2FA ONE.
 The user’s state defines the user’s experience within the User Portal.